renatofdds/aidermacs/README.md

 *Note: You can also rely on Aider's default behavior of automatically searching for `.aider.conf.yml` in the home directory, project root, or current directory, in that order.
 In this case, you do not need to set `aidermacs-config-file` or include `--config` in `aidermacs-extra-args`.*

-**Important: When using a config file, all other Aidermacs configuration variables supplying an argument option (e.g., `aidermacs-default-model`, `aidermacs-architect-model`, `aidermacs-use-architect-mode`) are IGNORED.** Aider will *only* use the settings specified in your `.aider.conf.yml` file.
+* **Important:** When using a config file, all other Aidermacs configuration variables supplying an argument option (e.g., `aidermacs-default-model`, `aidermacs-architect-model`, `aidermacs-use-architect-mode`) are **IGNORED**.
+Aider will *only* use the settings specified in your `.aider.conf.yml` file.
 Do not attempt to combine these Emacs settings with a config file, as the results will be unpredictable.
+* **Precedence:** Settings in `.aider.conf.yml` *always* take precedence when a config file is explicitly specified.
+* **Avoid Conflicts:** When using a config file, *do not* include model-related arguments (like `--model`, `--architect`, etc.) in `aidermacs-extra-args`.
+Configure *all* settings within your `.aider.conf.yml` file.

 ### Claude 3.7 Sonnet Thinking Tokens

 Aider can work with Sonnet 3.7's new thinking tokens, but does not ask Sonnet to use thinking tokens by default.

 Enabling thinking currently requires manual configuration.
-You need to add the following to your `.aider.model.settings.yml` model settings file.
+Create an `.aider.model.settings.yml` in  your home dir, project's root, or the current directory, then add the following to the file.
 Adjust the `budget_tokens` value to change the target number of thinking tokens.

 ```yaml
 - name: anthropic/claude-3-7-sonnet-20250219